-During the financial year 2022/23, we have had some work injuries, a few stress cases and overtime among our employee, an incident regarding personal information, a situation regarding lack of information and communication that affected employee's ability to perform their work adequately, as well instances of harassment.
+During the financial year 2024/25, we have had some work injuries, a few stress cases and overtime among our employees, 2 incidents regarding personal information, as well instances of discrimination and harassment.
 We have processes in place to prevent, minimize and handle these situations.

-Actual impacts were identified by a mix of interviews with internal stakeholders, such as HR and our Working Environment Representatives, data from our Employee Survey, as well as our reporting channels.
+Actual impacts were identified by a mix of interviews with internal stakeholders, such as the Global People department and our Working Environment Representatives, as well as data from workplace assessments, employee survey and our reporting channels.